Life As an Electronics Engineer

 - Formula translation/translator FORTRAN

-What education is needed to be an Electronics Engineer?
+What education or degrees do I need to become an Electronics Engineer?

 How Long Does it Take to Become an Electronics Engineer?